PROCESS

 STEP 4

 Painting begins!
-I begin to apply the darkest tone, moving to lighter and lighter shades of that tone, following the zones mapped in Step 2, while painting in a loose brushwork style.
+I begin to apply the darkest and most concentrated tone, moving to lighter and lighter shades of that tone, following the zones mapped in Step 2, while painting in a brushwork style to achieve the feel that I want for that particular piece.

 This process repeats itself for each color "level", where each color pigment is applied one on top of the other in a series of transparent paint layers of varying intensity.
 The final painting is often built out of dozens of layers of paint on top of one another.
 I rarely follow the original layout, often adjusting as I go along, to achieve the right tonal qualities in the painting.

 Predicting the outcome is impossible since the finished painting rarely resembles the carefully planned colors.
-Every painting has a different outcome.
+Every painting has a different outcome and that is the beauty of the process.